yeshua453/website/docs/getting-started/displaying-data.md

 ## Text

 `Text` control is used to output textual data.
-Its main properties are `value` and `size`, but it also has a number of formatting properties to control its appearence.
+Its main properties are `value` and `size`, but it also has a number of formatting properties to control its appearance.
 For example:

 ```python
 t = ft.Text(